-Our training year runs from July 1, 2023 to June 30, 2024.
-Requirements include:
+Our training year runs from July 1, 2024 to June 30, 2025.
+Requirements for ALL externships include:

-- 1. Enrollment and good academic standing in a doctoral program in clinical or counseling psychology that is accredited by the American Psychological Association (APA). - 2.
+- 1. Enrollment and good academic standing in a doctoral program in clinical or counseling psychology that is accredited by the American Psychological Association (APA) or the Canadian Psychological Association (CPA). - 2.
 Ability to devote 16-20 hours to externship training which may need to occur on-site. - 3.
 Residence in the state of Illinois for services that may be provided when the trainee is off-site. - 4.
-Completion of relevant coursework as specified. - 5.
+Many of our externships are considered to be advanced training opportunities.
+Therefore, completion of relevant foundational doctoral coursework is preferable.
+Please read the description for each externship to ascertain courses that must be completed in order to be considered. - 5.
 At least two previous practicum experiences unless otherwise specified. - 6.
 For any externship that involves the provision of psychotherapy, you will need to have a Master's degree in order to be compliant with our institution's credentialing guidelines.
 If you have not yet completed your Master's degree, you may still apply for externship, but this degree will need to be obtained prior to the start of your externship.
-Failure to have obtained your Master's degree by July, 2023 may result in rescinding the offer to be an extern at UCM.
+Failure to have obtained your Master's degree by July, 2024 may result in rescinding the offer to be an extern at UCM.
 Please feel free to reach out with questions or to seek clarification. - 7.
 Willingness to be vaccinated against COVID and influenza.
 Medical and religious exceptions may be available. - 8.
+The onboarding process including completion of required documentation and preemployment screening will begin in late spring.
 Externs will need to successfully pass a preemployment screening which includes a medical examination, a drug test, and a background check.
 Please note that although marijuana is now legal in Illinois, the use of marijuana in any form is not exempt from the drug test.
 Failure to pass these screenings will render you ineligible to train at UCM. - 9.
 Malpractice insurance coverage provided by your school.
 You will be required to provide us with a copy of this insurance.
 If you have supplemental individual malpractice insurance, this documentation is needed as well. - 10.
+Although the training year officially begins on July 1st, some training in the month of June may be required for certain externships in order to facilitate the orientation process and continuity of patient care.
 Completion of UCM-related training including HIPAA, EPIC, etc.